pcaston/OpenPeerPower.github.io/source/_integrations/homekit.markdown

 #### Can't control volume of your TV media player?

 The volume and play/pause controls will show up on the Remote app or Control Center.
-If your TV supports volume control through Home Assistant, you will be able to control the volume using the side volume buttons on the device while having the remote selected on screen.
+If your TV supports volume control through Open Peer Power, you will be able to control the volume using the side volume buttons on the device while having the remote selected on screen.

 #### Resetting accessories

-On Home Assistant `0.97.x` or later, you may use the service `homekit.reset_accessory` with one or more entity_ids to reset accessories whose configuration may have changed.
-This can be useful when changing a media_player's device class to `tv`, linking a battery, or whenever Home Assistant adds support for new HomeKit features to existing entities.
+On Open Peer Power `0.97.x` or later, you may use the service `homekit.reset_accessory` with one or more entity_ids to reset accessories whose configuration may have changed.
+This can be useful when changing a media_player's device class to `tv`, linking a battery, or whenever Open Peer Power adds support for new HomeKit features to existing entities.

-On earlier versions of Home Assistant, you can reset accessories by removing the entity from HomeKit (via [filter](#configure-filter)) and then re-adding the accessory.
+On earlier versions of Open Peer Power, you can reset accessories by removing the entity from HomeKit (via [filter](#configure-filter)) and then re-adding the accessory.

 With either strategy, the accessory will behave as if it's the first time the accessory has been set up, so you will need to restore the name, group, room, scene, and/or automation settings.